 However, in severe situations of crop stress, such as drought, a higher rate of two litres/ha is recommended.

 He adds that the biostimulant is suitable for tank mixing with other agrochemicals, but warns that the product should not be mixed with acetolactate synthase inhibitor herbicides, as these disrupt the amino acid production of the target weed.

 He therefore recommends applying the herbicides in this group seven days after a tank mix that includes AminoA FLO.

 Mr Phillips recommends applying the biostimulant when crops are at the three-to-four leaf stage and onwards, as this helps cereal crops to maintain tiller numbers, improve nitrogen uptake by increased rooting, and influence embryonic ear development.

-Independent trials, run by Niab, have investigated the effects of the natural biostimulant AminoA FLO on the grain yield of winter wheat, with trials showing yield increases of more than 1.2t/ha in drought conditions.
+Independent trials, run by Niab and Eurofins, have investigated the effects of the natural biostimulant AminoA FLO on the grain yield of winter wheat, with trials showing yield increases of more than 1.2t/ha in drought conditions.

 Applications of the highly concentrated amino acid complex were applied at 1.5 litre/ha in March 2019 at the T0 and T1 stages, in a low fungicide situation, where yields saw a 0.73t/ha increase.

 Further research during the drought of 2018, in North Yorkshire, also showed winter wheat treated with the biostimulant at T1 and T2 to return a yield increase of more than 1.2t/ha.